UCLA-TBP/tbp-mailing/README.md

   * `make clean`: Stops and removes the relevant containers
   * `make clear`: Removes the relevant containers, networks, and volumes (stored mail and logs)
 	* `make rebuild`: Runs make clean, build, and run.
 Effectively creates images with the current configurations of `config`.
 Run this after modifying `config` or updating postfix domains.
+	* `make update_virtual_domains`: Move virtual domain configs from a specified location to the `tbp-postfix/config` directory.
+The `migrate_confs.sh` scripts should be edited before running this command.
+A `make rebuild should be run afterwards for the changes to take effect.
-  * `make update_email_aliases`: Updates the virtual email domains used by postfix (the containers need to be restarted for this to take effect; postmapping and reloading postfix within the container could also work).
+  ~~* `make update_email_aliases`: Updates the virtual email domains used by postfix (the containers need to be restarted for this to take effect; postmapping and reloading postfix within the container could also work).
 This is currently not functional.
-Run a script from the backend container and move the output files to `config` before a `make rebuild`.
+Run a script from the backend container and move the output files to `config` before a `make rebuild`.~~

 ## Config